 ZARA, 26, IRELAND

 I graduated in 2012 after finishing my master's degree.
-It was difficult leaving university knowing there are no jobs available.
-I had to sign on to the dole the same week I handed in my thesis.
+It was difficult leaving university knowing there were no jobs available.
+I had to sign up for unemployment the same week I handed in my thesis.
 I was struggling with rent and bills and was afraid I'd end up having to leave my house.
-Because I was 24, I was only entitled to €144 (£112) a week, with €100 (£78) of that going straight toward rent.
+Because I was 24, I was only entitled to €144 [$160 USD] a week, with €100 [$111 USD] of that going straight toward rent.

 The reality of living on €44 [$49 USD] a week hit me hard.
 I barely had enough to feed myself, I lost a lot of weight, and my health suffered.
 I had to borrow money constantly to pay bills, which in turn constantly left me in debt to people.
 The lowest point was when my unemployment money was stolen from my bag the day before Christmas Eve.
 I was stuck in Dublin with no money to travel home for Christmas.
 I spent the last few years in a state of not knowing my worth or having the opportunity to further myself in a career.
 I have worked odd jobs here and there, earning very little.
 It's all so bleak.

 Now, I've accepted the fact that owning a house—or, for that matter, a car—here is not an option.
 To be honest, even learning to drive here is something that cannot happen at the moment because of costs for permits and lessons.
 Personally, it disgusts me that the people of this country are struggling beyond belief while the banks are not held accountable.
 There are families facing homelessness, young people emigrating, and, for those who can't emigrate, people stuck in a rut, constantly chasing debts and worrying about their future.
 Yet the state will not go after the people responsible.